WISDEM/ORBIT/README.rst

        # OR if you are you going to be contributing to the code or building documentation
        pip install -e '.[dev]'
-6. (Development only) Install the pre-commit hooks to autoformat code and check that tests pass.
+6. (Development only) Install the pre-commit hooks to autoformat and lint code.

     .. code-block:: console